christopher-nguyen-huy/Atom.io/install.md

 - Git diff
 	- I use the cmd line
 - Open on Github
+	- Not using only github as source hosting
+- Autosave
+	- Lets not use this until version 1.0 is out
+- Deprecation cop
+	- I'm not making plugins anytime until the api is standardized

 ### Packages to configure
 - One dark UI